gophercoders/website/content/lessonplans/KS2/lower/variables.md

 What are those things?

-As the pupils how many keywords they can find in the `hellobob` program?
+Ask the pupils how many keywords they can find in the `hellobob` program?
 You will need to show them the list of keywords again to do this.

 What do they think the value of `z` is at each line